gemc/clas12Tags/README.md

 > - `<detector>_text_<variation>.gcard`: for debugging the detector geometry
 >   for a specific variation.
 These uses the ASCII database.
 > - `<dectector>_sqlite.gcard`: for running the detector geometry for a
 >   specific run number.
-This uses the SQLITE database `clas12.sqlite`
+This uses the SQLite database `clas12.sqlite`
 >   in the `geometry_source` directory.

 These gcards contain their detector's geometry but not